Best Weighted Vests for Walking, Running, Training, and Everyday Use

 Jetti Weighted Vest for Women

-A great weighted vest for beginners and long walks or hikes.
+A great weighted vest for beginners and long walks or hikes, and for those who don’t want any weight on the front of the body.

 Pros: